 Released on the 7 July 2022, the Measures for the Security Assessment of Outbound Data Transfers becomes effective from 1 September (‘Measures’).

-The Measures published by the Cyberspace Administration of China supplements the Data Security Law and Personal Information Protection Law adopted in 2021 by setting forth the security assessment obligations for companies in China transferring data aboard.
-Although, the Measures mainly applies to companies deemed as critical information infrastructure operations or those handling personal information of more than 1 million individuals, companies should be aware of the legal obligations since the Measures includes a catch-all clause in the applicable scope.
+The Measures published by the Cyberspace Administration of China supplements the Data Security Law and Personal Information Protection Law adopted in 2021.
+It setts forth the security assessment obligations for companies in China transferring data aboard.
+The Measures mainly applies to companies deemed as critical information infrastructure operations or those handling personal information of more than 1 million individuals.
+Although companies should be aware of the legal obligations since the Measures includes a catch-all clause in the applicable scope.

-Mainly, the security assessment applies to two data handlers who transfer aboard important data and/ or personal information collected and generated in the territory of the People’s Republic of China.
+Mainly, the security assessment of outbound data transfers applies to two data handlers who transfer aboard important data and/ or personal information collected and generated in the territory of the People’s Republic of China.

-For companies who do not fall in the above scope, a security assessment is still applicable to those companies meeting one of the following conditions.
+For companies who do not fall in the above scope, the security assessment of outbound data transfers is still applicable to those companies meeting one of the following conditions.

 - Transferring important data aboard